Hans Günter Radmann Arts and Novel-Books

 MY NEW NOVEL

-HIRAYA - THE BATTLE OF A TINIKLING GIRL
+HIRAYA - THE JOURNEY OF A TINIKLING GIRL

 Can you reach your goal when the shadow of your responsibility is chasing you?